liesware/coherence/README.md

 * Be an open source kind of alternative to HSM
 * Provide post quantum cryptography algorithms

+## Version
+This is the version 0.2, all the versions in github  are even, odd versions are to develop , even versions  are to fix bugs.

+All the versions before 1.0 are called Essence.

 ## Contact

-if I can help you in something just let me know, liesware 4t liesware d0t com , or if you want to contribute/improve or if you have a better idea please write me.
+if I can help you in something just let me know, liesware 4t liesware d0t com , or if you want to contribute/improve, have a better idea , give an opinion, propose new features, please write me.